 The Adopt-A-Park program does not substitute the Park District's responsibility for maintaining the parks.
 All 103 Schaumburg Park District park sites are routinely inspected each week by the parks department to ensure safety and aesthetic quality.
 Playground equipment, backstops, lights, vegetation, walkways and other park amenities are scrutinized for potential hazards.
 All "adopted" parks remain on the weekly inspection checklist and receive equal maintenance attention.

 Activities occurring in the parks which warrant police action should be immediately reported to the police.
-During the summer season, the Park District employs a Park Patrol, which patrols the parks daily from 6PM to 1AM.
+During the summer season, the Park District employs a Park Rangers, who patrol the parks daily from 6PM to 1AM.
 A telephone hotline, 847/490-2505, has been established for the public should problem occur in the parks while the rangers are on duty.
-Staff operating this hotline will relay the situation to the Park Patrol until 11PM.
+Staff operating this hotline will relay the situation to the Park Rangers until 11PM.
 After that time, calls should go to the police.

-In addition to reporting problems in the parks, adopting organizations are invited to implement beautification projects including planting flowers or ground cover around park signs and entrances.
+In addition to reporting problems in the parks, adopting residents and civic groups are invited to implement beautification projects including planting flowers or ground cover around park signs and entrances.
 Although these projects are encouraged, they must be reviewed by the Park District to ensure that park standards are followed.

 A special sign will be hung under the adopted park's formal entrance sign, acknowledging the organization's participation in the Park District's Adopt-A-Park program, should they decide to adopt a park.
 There is no fee.
 For questions regarding the program or what parks are available for adoption, contact the superintendent of parks and planning at 847/985-2115.

-To start the adoption process, organizations must complete an Adopt-A-Park Enrollment Application (PDF) and submit it to the parks department.
+To start the adoption process, please complete an Adopt-A-Park Enrollment Application (PDF) and submit it to the parks department.